DrK-Lo/lotterhoslabprotocols/dnaextractionomega.md

 bigimg: /img/omega.JPG
 ---

-*Read the entire protocol ahead of time; DNA extraction with this kit takes two consecutive days in the lab but some preparations and arrangements need to be done before day 1 and might take more than a day to be completed, e.g., autoclave materials, order supplies, arrenge to use the large centrifuge, etc.*
+*Read the entire protocol ahead of time; DNA extraction with this kit takes two consecutive days in the lab but some preparations and arrangements need to be done before day 1 and might take more than a day to be completed, e.g., autoclave materials, order supplies, arrange to use the large centrifuge, etc.*

 # Materials and Equipment

 ## Kits

 ### Omega E.Z.N.A.
 Tissue DNA Kit - individual spin columns: good for extracting fewer than 8-16 samples or low yield samples.
-Cheaper per sample (~$1.4 per sample).
+Cheaper per sample (~$1.4-$3.2 per sample).
  * 200 reactions - cat #: D3396-02
  * 50 reactions - cat #: D3396-01
  * 5 reactions - cat #: D3396-00

 ### Omega E.Z.
 96 Tissue DNA Kit - 96-well plate columns: good for extracting a large number of samples (saves time by using the multi-channel pipette and in number of centrifugation rounds).
-More expensive per sample (~2.1 per sample).
+More expensive per sample (~$2.1-$2.6 per sample).
+ * 4 plates, 384 samples - cat #: D1196-01
  * 1 plate, 96 samples - cat #: D1196-00
- * 4 plates, 384 samples - cat #: D1196-01

 ## Reagents and Consumables
  * Gloves - wear gloves to handle **all** extraction materials.